-There was a state of affairs in many places across the world that enabled many to build meaningful lives through following a standard script.
+There was a state of affairs in many places across the world that enabled many to build meaningful lives by following a standard script.
 Go to school, get a job, have a family and devote yourself to work and you will be a successful person.
 In the US we call this the “American Dream” and across the world almost every nation has its own story.

 No longer was it even acceptable that the child should be like his parents and live as they did; he must be better, live better, know more, dress more richly, and if possible change from father’s trade to a profession.
 This dream became touchingly national.